nick-hio/jhx/packages/jhx/README.md

 }
 ```

-Computing values at trigger time (runs client-side in the browser):
+Computing request values with a client-side function:

 ```tsx
 function FetchData() {